meesterkurt/joyofprofessionallearning/products/TeamRolePlay.md

 etsy: Team Role Play Cards?ref=shop_home_active_5
 ---

-Our team role play cards and pins was created for the Joy of Professional Learning and used to give micro credentials to team members.
+Our team role play cards and pins are a special edition to the Joy of Professional Learning and are used to give micro credentials to team members.